 Here comes the good news!Over the past few years researchers have done lot of work and have developed a therapy that replaces the complex and risky brain surgery (Lesioning Surgery) or the treatment with levodopa, which was found to have serious side-effects over a period of years.

-This was a path-breaking find, because unlike the brain surgery, the effects of electrical stimulation are completely reversible.
+This was a path-breaking find because unlike brain surgery, the effects of electrical stimulation are completely reversible.
 As soon as, the stimulated is turned off, the brain resumes normal functioning.
 Also, just like any drug, doctors could monitor the stimulation and target it at the intended part and to the extent required.

 Patients with Parkinson’s and other movement disorders have shown great improvement with Deep Brain Stimulation.
-Though the disease is not cured completely, but it reduces the muscle tremors and restores control over movements to a significant level.
+Though the disease is not cured completely, it reduces the muscle tremors and restores control over movements to a significant level.